Locators in Selenium

 document.getElementById("id of the element")

-- id of the element = this is the value of the ID attribute of the element to be accessed.
-This value should always be enclosed in a pair of parentheses (“”).
+- id of the element = the value of the ID attribute of the element to be accessed.
+This value must always be enclosed in a pair of quotation marks.

-Step 2) Open Selenium IDE and in the Target box, enter “document.getElementById(“persist_box”)” and click Find.
-Selenium IDE should be able to locate the “Keep me logged in” check box.
-Though it cannot highlight the interior of the check box, Selenium IDE can still surround the element with a bright green border as shown below.
+Step 2) Open Selenium IDE and in the Target box enter document.getElementById(“persist_box”), then click Find.
+Selenium IDE will locate the “Keep me logged in” checkbox.
+Although it cannot highlight the interior of the checkbox, it surrounds the element with a bright green border, as shown below.

-The getElementById method can access only one element at a time, and that is the element with the ID that you specified.
-The getElementsByName method is different.
-It collects an array of elements that have the name that you specified.
-You access the individual elements using an index which starts at 0.
+The getElementById method accesses only one element at a time, namely the element with the specified ID.
+The getElementsByName method behaves differently.
+It returns an array of elements that share the specified name.
+Individual elements are accessed using a numeric index that starts at 0.

 Syntax